In this guide I explain how to access the memory module installed into the internal slot on a Dell Latitude D520 laptop.

-Dell Latitude D520 laptop has two memory slots.
-One of them can be easily accessed through the door on the bottom of the laptop.
-The second memory slot is hidden under the keyboard.
+Dell Latitude D520 has two RAM slots.
+One of them can be easily accessed through the door on the bottom.
+The second one is hidden under the keyboard.

-On the following picture you can see the memory module installed into the external slot located on the bottom of the laptop.
+On the following picture you can see the memory module installed into the external slot located on the bottom.

 We’ll start removing the keyboard with removing the bezel.

 Insert a flat head screwdriver under the right side of the bezel and carefully lift it up.

 Continue removing the keyboard bezel with your fingers.